msdevsec/msdevsec-typescript-react-cybersecurity-blog-template/README.md

 A modern, secure blog platform template built with TypeScript, React, and Node.js.
 Features a robust backend with role-based access control, secure admin management, and a clean API design.
 Includes Docker containerization for easy development and deployment.

-### 🎮 Try it Live
-Visit [www.msdevsec.com](https://www.msdevsec.com) to see the blog platform in action with all premium features enabled.
+##🎮 Visit [www.msdevsec.com](https://www.msdevsec.com) to see the blog platform in action with all premium features enabled.

 🎥 **Watch Demo:**
 Coming soon...
 (Premium version showcase)